Jinhong-Zhao/Jinhong-Zhao.github.io/_pages/about.md

 I obtained my Master degree in Applied Mathematics from Jilin University, under the supervision of Prof. Bin Guo.

-I obtain my Bachelor degree in Information and Computing Science from Tiangong University.
+I obtained my Bachelor degree in Information and Computing Science from Tiangong University.

 My research interests include the well-posedness, long time behavior and blow-up properties of the weak solutions to the fourth (higher)-order parabolic equations.